MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-create-dashboard-mobile-phone-view.md

 ---
 title: Optimize a dashboard for mobile phones
-description: Learn how to create a customized view of a dashboard in the Power BI service specifically for viewing on mobile phones.
+description: Learn how you can optimize a dashboard for mobile phones by creating a phone view with Power BI service.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''